Community-Engaged Research to Promote Health Equity (CERPHE) Pilot Grants

 “A process that incorporates input from people who the research outcomes will impact and involves such people or groups as equal partners throughout the research process.
 This involvement may include co-designing research questions to solve problems, making decisions, influencing policies, and creating programs and interventions that affect their own lives.”

-CEnR is an effective strategy to promote healthy equity by partnering with community organizations, patients, public health agencies, advocates, policymakers, or other key groups throughout the research process.
-It enhances creativity and innovation, contributes to a culture of health equity in translational research, and facilitates the rapid dissemination of study findings to impact policies and practices.
+CEnR is an effective strategy for promoting healthy equity by partnering with community organizations, patients, public health agencies, advocates, policymakers, or other key groups throughout the research process.
+It enhances creativity and innovation, contributes to a culture of health equity in translational research, and facilitates the rapid dissemination of study findings to inform policies and practices.

 - Highlights significant maternal and child health disparity (e.g., racial and ethnic, socioeconomic and geographic, sexual orientation and gender identity).

-- Focuses on reasons or drivers behind these disparities.
+- Focuses on the reasons or drivers behind these disparities.

 - Proposes action-oriented strategies to promote equity and improve health outcomes in diverse communities through policy or programmatic changes and innovations.